Speech and Hearing Association of Alabama

 Re: Deadlines

 Allow 6-8 weeks prior to the event for processing.
 (I must submit pertinent materials to ASHA regarding your event 30 days before the event, and I need time to review the activity, prepare several documents, and mail the materials.)
 After the event, return all CE materials within two weeks.
+(I must fill out another couple of forms and send to ASHA on a deadline after the event, too!)

 Re: Fees and Penalties

-SHAA requires payment of a $75 Co-sponsor fee for each event that will provide ASHA CEUs, in addition to any fees required by ASHA.
+SHAA requires payment of a $75 administrative fee for each event that will provide ASHA CEUs, in addition to any fees required by ASHA.
 If participants can register for any part of your event separately, then each of the separate parts is considered a separate activity, and both the ASHA fees and SHAA fees must be paid for each.

 If you miss an ASHA deadline, you will be responsible for any late fees that ASHA may impose.
 Currently, there is a $50 penalty for the first offense (within one calendar year), and a $200 penalty for the second offense.
 Note that ASHA considers SHAA to be the CE provider.
 Therefore, even though it may be your first time to be late with the paperwork, it may be SHAA's second time (e.g., because another entity was late earlier in the year), meaning that the penalty to you would be $200.